2102Mule-Nick/tugba_ozden_p2.1/README.md

 ## Getting Started/Usage

-* You can use the Cloudhub link   **http://americanflights-v5.us-e2.cloudhub.io/console**   without any necessary steps.
 * If you want to import the project to your Anypoint Studio, be sure your 8081 port is available or change the port number.
 * After importing the project, you can use ARC, Postman or APIKit console for using endponits.